 Hotels are generally 2- or 3-star hotels with private baths.
 Some are more simple 2-star hotels with shared baths.

 The mountain huts or refuges and gite d’etapes (overnight accommodations for travelers) have their own charm and unique character.
 All are remote and located in spectacular settings.
-The shared facilities are simple, but have hot showers.
-Most accommodate 20 to 40 hikers, sometimes more.
+The shared facilities are simple but have hot showers.
+Most accommodate from 20 to 40 hikers, sometimes more.

 Breakfasts and dinners are served at the hotels or refuges and lunches are picnic style along the trail.